Butter bean stew with toast

 - Heat the olive oil in a large frying pan, tip in the onion and cook over a medium heat for 10 minutes until softened, but not browned.

-- Add the 2 chopped cloves of garlic and fry for a further 3 - 4 minutes.
+- Add the 2 chopped cloves of garlic and fry for a further 3 to 4 minutes.
 Add the tomato purée and stir, then add the remaining ingredients.
 Season generously before mixing in the beans.

 - Turn the heat down and simmer the beans for 45 minutes to 1 hour, until the sauce has thickened.